 An \textit{Eichler order} is an order which is the intersection of two maximal orders.
 If $D_{H}$ is the discriminant of $H$, the \textit{level} of $\OO$ is the integer $N$ such that $D_{\OO}=ND_{H}$, where $D_{\OO}$ is the reduced discriminant of $\OO$.
 By \cite[Proposition 1.54]{AlsinaBayer}, the level of an Eichler order is coprime to $D_{H}$, moreover: \begin{prop} (\cite[Corollary 1.58]{AlsinaBayer}).
 Let $N$ be an integer coprime to $D_{H}$.
 Up to conjugation, there exists an unique Eichler order of level $N$.\\ (\cite[Proposition 1.54]{AlsinaBayer}).
 Let $\OO$ be an order.
 Suppose $D_{\OO}=ND_{H}$ with $N$ a square-free and prime to $D_{H}$ integer.
 Then $\OO$ is an Eichler order. \end{prop}

 Two ideals $I,J$ are said \textit{equivalent on the right} if $I=Jh$ for some $h\in H^{*}$.
 Let $\OO$ be an order.
-The classes of equivalent on the right $\OO$-ideals are called the right classes of $\OO$.
+The classes of equivalent (on the right) $\OO$-ideals are called the right classes of $\OO$.
 There is the same notion for the left.
-The \textit{class number} $h(\OO)$ of $\OO$-ideals is the number of classes of left $\OO$-ideals, which number is also equal to the number of classes of right $\OO$-ideals.
-We have: \begin{prop} \cite[Chapitre III, Exercice 5.5]{Vigneras} Let $H$ be a quaternion algebra over $\QQ$ and let $\OO$ be an Eichler order.
-The order $\OO$ is a principal ring: $h(\OO)=1$. \end{prop}
+The \textit{class number} $h(\OO)$ of $\OO$-ideals is the number of classes of left $\OO$-ideals; that number is also equal to the number of classes of right $\OO$-ideals.